Rubelium/leburc-website/README.md

 ### Folder Structure

-- The main entry file in every component folder is named after the folder, only exception is the JavaScript entry point:
+- The main entry file in every feature folder is named after the folder.
+- The only exception is the default JavaScript entry point.
-  - Ex: src\index.tsx\ (main entry)
+  - Ex: src\index.tsx\ (default JavaScript entry point)
+- All folder names are lowercase.
-  - Ex: src\Solana\Solana.tsx (sub entry)
+  - Ex: src\solana\index.tsx\